ashutosh9951/atlan_lily/README.md

 For my metadata platform, I decided to use a combination of databases to leverage their strengths for different use cases:

 *   **CockroachDB (for Core Metadata Storage):** I selected CockroachDB as the primary store for metadata entities.
-Its SQL compatibility (PostgreSQL-like), strong consistency, and scalability are crucial for reliably managing metadata relationships and ensuring data integrity.
+Its SQL compatibility (PostgreSQL-like), consistency, and scalability are crucial for reliably managing metadata relationships and ensuring data integrity.
 I want to use familiar SQL concepts and have a robust database that can grow.

 | Feature                     | **PostgreSQL**                  | **Cassandra**                     | **DynamoDB**                      | **MongoDB**                       | **CockroachDB**                     |
 |------------------------------|---------------------------------|-----------------------------------|-----------------------------------|-----------------------------------|-------------------------------------|